dumpling001/Growth/Python_Practice_Records/Pattern_Matching_with_Regular_Expressions_Practice_Questions.md

 {3} is saying "match this pattern three times."
 {3,5} means "match this pattern three to five times."

 Q12.
-What do the \d, \w, and \s shorthand character classes signify in regular expressions?
+What do the \\d, \w, and \s shorthand character classes signify in regular expressions?

-a \d in a regex stands for a digit character - that is, any single numberal 0 to 9.
+a \\d in a regex stands for a digit character - that is, any single numberal 0 to 9.

 \w means any letter, numeric digit, or the underscore character.

 \s means any space, tab, or newline character.

 Q13.
-What do the \D, \W, and \S shorthand character classes signify in regular expressions?
+What do the \\d, \W, and \S shorthand character classes signify in regular expressions?

-\D represents any character that is not a numeric digit from 0 to 9.
+\\d represents any character that is not a numeric digit from 0 to 9.

 \W represents any character that is not a letter, numeric digit, or the underscore character.